How to Apply for Financial Aid

-The Law School operates its own Financial Aid Office, which is separate from the University's Financial Aid Office.
-This allows for personal, individualized service to our law students.
-We are dedicated to providing outstanding service to our students and families and invite you to contact us if you have any questions about financial aid opportunities at Syracuse University College of Law.
+This arrangement allows for personal, individualized help, and we are dedicated to providing outstanding service to our students and families.
+Please contact us if you have any questions about financial aid opportunities at the College of Law.

-The Financial Aid Office will be in contact throughout the application process to Syracuse Law.
-Communications will be sent to students providing instructions to take if the student is applying for financial aid.
-To ease the process of applying for financial aid, the Financial Aid Calendar alongside the steps below help to direct students through the financial aid process.
-We recommend that students complete the requirements on their Financial Aid “To Do List” by the Priority Deadline: January 15, 2017.
-If you miss the Priority Deadline, complete the requirements as soon as possible in order to be considered for remaining need-based Tuition Grants and to apply for federal aid.
+The Financial Aid Office will be in contact throughout the application process, and communications will be sent to students providing instructions when applying for financial aid.
+To ease the process of applying for financial aid, the steps below will provide direction through the process.
+We recommend that students complete the requirements on their financial aid “to do list” by the Priority Deadline: February 1, 2021.
+If you miss the Priority Deadline, we recommend that you complete the requirements as soon as possible in order to be packaged in time for the new academic year.

-Foreign students admitted to the J.D. and LL.M. programs who are not U.S. Citizens or Permanent Residents are not eligible for federal student loans offered through the U.S. Department of Education and should not submit a FAFSA.
+A note for international students enrolling or returning to Syracuse University College of Law: Foreign students admitted to the J.D. and LL.M. programs who are not US Citizens or Permanent Residents are not eligible for federal student loans offered through the US Department of Education and should not submit a FAFSA.